dichotomies/sketch-to-painting/README.md

+# Synthesizing Drawings and Paintings with Conditional Adversarial Networks

-# Prerequisities and General Notes
+## Prerequisities and General Notes

 Python version: 2.